KhronosGroup/glTF/README.md

 ## glTF - the runtime asset format for OpenGL, OpenGL ES, and WebGL

 _glTF is a work in progress and **not an official Khronos-ratified specification** yet_
-As an initiative from the COLLADA Working Group, this project stands in Khronos repository.
 Everyone is welcomed to contribute to the code and provide feedback about the specification.

 ## Specification